Onward Indonesia Coalition: Controversies

-Extending presidential term and postponing general election

 PKB chairman Muhaimin Iskandar proposes postponing the 2024 general election and invites the leaders of coalition political parties with reasons for economic recovery.
-He said that the general election should be postponed a year or two after the presidential term ends on 2024.
+He said that the general election should be postponed a year or two after the presidential term ends in 2024.
 This statement was reinforced by the coordinating minister Luhut Binsar Panjaitan who claimed the existence of big data containing 110 million netizens who support the postponement of the election.
 PAN's Zulkifli Hasan and Golkar's Airlangga Hartarto said the same thing as Muhaimin said.
 They continued to urge all coalition party leaders to fulfill their wishes even though several political parties, such as PDIP, Gerindra, Nasdem and PPP, refused to postpone the election.
 Despite refusing to postpone the election, PSI is trying to push for an extension of the presidential term by supporting Jokowi's return as president.

 Facing increasingly heated issues, President Joko Widodo stressed to his ministers not to make controversial statements related to postponing elections and extending the presidential term.
-In cabinet, the ministers who proposed this were Bahlil Lahadalia, Luhut Binsar Panjaitan and Airlangga Hartarto.
-The population responded to their statements by holding large-scale demonstrations.
+In the cabinet, the ministers who proposed this were Bahlil Lahadalia, Luhut Binsar Panjaitan and Airlangga Hartarto.
+The public responded to their statements by holding large-scale demonstrations.